 • Research into correcting genetic defects in early stages of development could offer new opportunities in the future.

-• Further development of genetic testing:
+• Further development of genetic tests:

 • Long-term eradication of the mutation: